vibueno/wbs_group5_todolist/README.md

-# NotAnotherCookBook
+# TODO

 ## Description

-This project was made for a WBS Coding School assignment.
+This project is a classic TODO list, created for a WBS Coding School assignment.

 ## Live
 For a live version of *TODO*, visit [GitHub Pages](https://memocan40.github.io/TodoList/public/).

+## Programming

+This project has been made using vanilla JS only.

 ## Guidelines
 * [CSS Rule order](https://9elements.com/css-rule-order)